UniversalDependencies/docs/_bg/pos/VERB.md

 expressed inflectionally or using auxilliary verbs or particles.

-The BulTreeBank annotation scheme provides the following mappings here: _main verbs_, _copulas_ and _modal verbs_.
+The BulTreeBank annotation scheme provides the following mappings here: _main verbs_ and _modal verbs_.
 Note that modal verbs do not have special labels in our annotation scheme.
 Participles and gerund are considered also `VERB`.
 Below the specific labels that map to `VERB` are given.